percona/k8spg-docs/docs/cluster-wide.md

     $ cd percona-postgresql-operator
     ```

-2. Deploy the bundle.
-It will create the `pg-operator` namespace, and deploy the
-    Operator into it.
+2. Let’s suppose that Operator’s namespace should be the `pg-operator` one.
+    Create it as follows:

     ``` {.bash data-prompt="$" }
-    $ kubectl apply -f deploy/cw-bundle.yaml –server-side
+    $ kubectl create namespace pg-operator
     ```

-    !!! note

-        If you want to change the namespace, please edit
-        **all** `pg-operator` **namespace entries** in `cw-bundle.yaml` before
-        applying.
-The entries to edit may look as follows:
+3. Edit the ``deploy/cw-bundle.yaml`` configuration file to make sure it
+    contains proper namespace name for the Operator:

     ```yaml
-        apiVersion: v1
-        kind: Namespace
-        metadata:
-          name: pg-operator
     ...
-        ---
-        apiVersion: v1
-        kind: ServiceAccount
-        metadata:
-          name: percona-postgresql-operator
-          namespace: pg-operator
-        ...
-        ---
-        apiVersion: rbac.authorization.k8s.io/v1
-        kind: ClusterRoleBinding
-        ...
     subjects:
     - kind: ServiceAccount
       name: percona-postgresql-operator
       namespace: pg-operator
-        ---
-        apiVersion: apps/v1
-        kind: Deployment
     ...
-          name: percona-postgresql-operator
-          namespace: pg-operator
-        ...
     ```

+4. Apply the `deploy/cw-bundle.yaml` file with the following command:

+    ``` {.bash data-prompt="$" }
+    $ kubectl apply -f deploy/cw-bundle.yaml -n pg-operator
+    ```

     Right now the operator deployed in cluster-wide mode will monitor all
     namespaces in the cluster, either already existing or newly created ones.

-3. Create the namespace you have chosen for the cluster, if needed. let's call
+5. Create the namespace you have chosen for the cluster, if needed. let's call
     it `percona-db-1` for example:

     ``` {.bash data-prompt="$" }
     $ kubectl create namespace percona-db-1
     ```

-4. Deploy the cluster in the namespace of your choice:
+6. Deploy the cluster in the namespace of your choice:

     ``` {.bash data-prompt="$" }
     $ kubectl apply -f deploy/cr.yaml -n percona-db-1